timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 An ideal boardgame recommender system for BoardGameGeek users, at least to me personally, would be one that recommends me games from the popular bunch to look out for but also throws in some surprises with games that are further down the ranking order.
 Perhaps even 2 or more sets of top 20s with explanations such as "High-ranked games you might like' and 'Hidden gems similar to your taste' etc.

+# Summary
+In this second part of 3, I created python classes for my recommender system pipeline, took the ratings matrix and put it through 5 different models.
+These generated 5 sets of predictions that I then used to compare with the test set and evaluated them offline through RMSE scores.
+I also gave my personal take on the top 20 lists that were recommended for me.

+# Coming Up
 In the next and final installment, we will be constructing our web app recommender system with Flask, deploy it on an Amazon EC2 instance and evaluate the results online to see which list out of three users of Boardgamegeek.com prefer.

-*This is part 2 of a 3 part series on building a board game recommender system for BGG.com users.
+*This is part 2 of a 3 part series on building a board game recommender system for Boardgamegeek.com users.
 Part 1, where we scrape for ratings data can be found [here](https://timmoti.github.io/2017-10-11-scraping-for-geek-data/).
 Part 3, where we build a web app and collect online evaluations can be found [here]().*

 *The accompanying ipython notebook can be found in the following [Github repo](https://github.com/timmoti/boardgames-o-matic).*